automl/HPOBench/hpobench/HowToAddANewBenchmark.md

 ## Create a local benchmark

-Clone HPOBench, switch to the development branch and create your own branch.
-Then install hpobench with `pip install .`
+Fork HPOBench and clone it to your machine.
+Switch to the development branch and create your own branch.
+Then install HPOBench with `pip install .`
 ```bash
 git clone https://github.com/automl/HPOBench.git